 Osman Hamdi Bey was, and still is, the only Orientalist to come from the Orient.
-As a result his paintings should be the most credible and authentic of them all.
+As a result, his paintings should be the most credible and authentic of them all.
 In a sense, they are.
 He represents his characters in real locations.
-In Ladies Taking A Walk, we can see the walls of Sultan Ahmet Camii, known as The Blue Mosque, in Istanbul.
+In Ladies Taking a Walk, we can see the walls of Sultan Ahmet Camii, known as the Blue Mosque, in Istanbul.
 He also respects the fashion of the 1880s, portraying the women dressed in a ferace (an overcoat) typical for Istanbul during that time.
-However, if we look closely and consider that Hamdi Bey exhibited and sold his art mainly in the west, we cannot oversee the fact that the scene strikingly resembles a Parisian walk on the Boulevard, even if his characters are strolling around the hippodrome.
-We can also note the colorful dresses of the ladies, intentionally made to satisfy the desire of western viewers for an oriental color palette.
+However, if we look closely and consider that Hamdi Bey exhibited and sold his art mainly in the West, we cannot oversee the fact that the scene strikingly resembles a Parisian walk on the Boulevard, even if his characters are strolling around the hippodrome.
+We can also note the colorful dresses of the ladies, intentionally made to satisfy the desire of Western viewers for an oriental color palette.

 If you look closely at the multifoil arch behind the sitting girl, you will notice Hamdi Bey’s signature.